IDNI/tau-lang/README.md

 `i1` at time `t`.

 In the above examples, `o1` and `i1` are IO variables.
-They are used to define the inputs and outputs of the specification and also declare its type.
+They are used to define the inputs and outputs of the specified programs and also declare their type.

 An example of how to define IO variables is the following: